RediSearch/RediSearch/docs/Commands.md

 - **PAYLOAD {payload}**: Optionally set a binary safe payload string to the document, that can be evaluated at query time by a custom scoring function, or retrieved to the client.
+  On v2.0 this will be translated to a '__payload' field in the created hash.

 - **IF {condition}**: (Applicable only in conjunction with `REPLACE` and optionally `PARTIAL`).
   Update the document only if a boolean expression applies to the document **before the update**,